 Watch this video…

-Holding this reflector under her face and aiming it just right, her face and eyes pop.
+Holding this reflector under her face and aiming it as we show in the video, her face and eyes pop.
 Her skin looks great, her face is modeled and sculpted by the light, the dark areas on the skin under her eyes are gone, and their are catch lights in her eyes that make them glow.
 And none of these images have had any retouching either.
 These are all straight images, no color or other adjustments.
 When we do the right things in camera, our images look better.